daenney/sixrd/README.md

 see what got logged to syslog.

-The really cool thing with dnsmasq is that (if configured to do so) it will create DNS entries for you for every host that gets a DHCP and DHCPv6 lease.
+The really cool thing with dnsmasq is that (if configured to do so) it will create DNS entries for you for every host that gets a DHCP lease and for those that get an IPv6 IP (usually, some things behave strangely).

-Since it's doing DHCP and DHCPv6 for you quering for `hostname.MY_DOMAIN.MY_TLD` will now return an `A` and `AAAA` record for you.
-This allows you to start addressing everything by name across your network instead of hardcoding IPs and will automatically upgrade to IPv6 internally if both hosts support it and are configured to prefer IPv6 over IPv4.
+In order to get that to work we need to do a few things which is mostly trickery with how we declare the `dhcp-range`.
+Looking at it it might seem a bit odd but what it does is relatively simple.
+It configures itself to do DHCPv6 for the whole subnet `::` on `SIXRD_LAN_INTERFACE`.
+This might not be what we want but paired with the `ra-stateless,ra-names` option we're actually telling dnsmasq to let us do stateless IPv6 configuration (so the host gets to pick its address).
+Dnsmasq will try and guess the autoconfigured address (by using the DHCPv4 leases as a hint) and hand out any additional options out over DHCPv6.

 A slightly more complete example for dnsmasq: